 And yet, even as compensation holds steady or even increases, benefits for directors continue to erode.
 The number of banks offering zero benefits to outside directors has significantly increased-46 percent this year compared to 39 percent last year and only 28 percent the year before.

 Making cuts to benefits while keeping compensation steady might make sense for many banks, as it seems to align with what directors find most important when considering a new board seat.
-When asked to rank the importance of types of benefits and compensation when considering a new board seat, 51 percent of directors assign little or no importance to retirement plans while only 27 percent find them important or very important.
+When asked to rank the importance of different types of benefits and compensation when considering a new board seat, 51 percent of directors assign little or no importance to retirement plans while only 27 percent find them important or very important.
 Similarly, 44 percent of directors assign little or no importance to insurance benefits, while 28 percent find them important or very important.

-It is important to note that many respondents report liability and potential growth of the institution are even more important factors when considering a board seat than the compensation or benefits package.
+It is important to note that many respondents believe liability and potential growth of the institution are even more important factors when considering a board seat than the compensation or benefits package.
 Clyde White, chairman and CEO of Ouachita Independent Bank, a commercial bank in Monroe, Louisiana, with $570 million in assets, had this to say: “If I were considering joining a bank board, I would want to know what investment opportunity I would have and what the potential for growth is of that investment.
 I would also want to know what value I would be expected to bring to the table [i.e., business development activities, business acumen].”